ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

-The server MUST ignore any values provided in the "key", "authorizations", and
+The server MUST ignore any values provided in the "key", and "applications"
-"certificates" fields in registration bodies sent by the client, as well as any
+fields in registration bodies sent by the client, as well as any other fields
-other fields that it does not recognize.
-If new fields are specified in the
+that it does not recognize.
+If new fields are specified in the future, the
-future, the specification of those fields MUST describe whether they may be
+specification of those fields MUST describe whether they may be provided by the
-provided by the client.
+client.

 The server creates a registration object with the included contact information.
 The "key" element of the registration is set to the public key used to verify